ganong-noel/ui_public/README.md

   * ui
   * labor_broad

 # `model`

 We thank Xian Ng for outstanding research assistance.

+See `model/code/environment.yml` for a Conda environment file which can be used to install the relevant python packages.

 ## Directory Structure
  1. `code/` - all estimation and analysis code